TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 ## What is Multi-Access Learning?

 !
-"Multi-access learning is an opportunity to meet both student needs for access to learning experiences and faculty needs for graduate student recruitment (Irvine, 2009; Irvine & Code, 2011, 2012; Irvine & Richards, 2013).
-Irvine defines multi-access learning as *a framework for enabling students in both face-to-face and online contexts to personalize learning experiences while engaging as a part of the same course*.
-Multi-access learning is different than blended learning because it places the **student at the center** of the learning experience as opposed to the instructor or the institution.
+Multi-access learning is "*a framework for enabling students in both face-to-face and online contexts to personalize learning experiences while engaging as a part of the same course*.
+Multi-access learning is different than blended learning because it places the **student at the center** of the learning experience as opposed to the instructor or the institution (Irvine, Code & Richards, 2013).

 !
-Further, "blended learning" is a problematic term due to its multiple interpretations in the literature and in daily practice, leaving one to ask, "Who controls the blend?"
-When and where the face-to-face sessions occur and when and how the online synchronous or asynchronous sessions occur are often controlled in blended learning settings.
-At the core, the institution or instructor is in control of the blend, no matter the configuration.

-! **Multi-access learning, however, has the learner at the center, with the ability to choose how he/she wants to access the course**.
-The core principle of the multi-access framework is one of enabling student choice in terms of the combination of course delivery methods through which the learning environment is accessed; that is, each individual learner decides how he/she wishes to take the course (e.g., face-to-face or online) and can then participate with other students and the instructor – each of whom have their own modality preferences – at the same time" (Irvine, Code & Richards, 2013).
+"The core principle of the multi-access framework is one of enabling student choice in terms of the combination of course delivery methods through which the learning environment is accessed; that is, each individual learner decides how he/she wishes to take the course (e.g., face-to-face or online) and can then participate with other students and the instructor – each of whom have their own modality preferences – at the same time" (Irvine, Code & Richards, 2013).

-*Source: Tiers of the multi-access framework (Irvine, Code & Richards, 2013).*

 Multi-access learning brings more choice to students and promotes a learner-centred course design and best practices in teaching and learning.